Set up Collaborative Authoring

 PowerShell Configuration Scripts

-• SitePnP.ps1: This script is intended for sites that are configuring collaborative authoring for the first time.
-It creates a SharePoint team site and grants your Entra ID application access to the created SharePoint team site using the Sites.Selected app permission.
+• Basics_SitePnP.ps1: This script is intended for sites that are configuring collaborative authoring for the first time.
+It grants your Entra ID application access to the created SharePoint team site using the Sites.Selected app permission.